Fraunhofer-AISEC/codyze/docs/content/en/docs/Mark Authors/Define Entities.md

 1. A set of _ops_ (operations)
 1. A set of MARK _variables_

-Writing MARK rules for a cryptographic library requires a good understanding of the library API and its class hierarchy.
+Writing MARK rules for a library requires a good understanding of the library API and its class hierarchy.
 We recommend the following approach to writing MARK entities.

 1. Model relevant classes as MARK entities
 1. Define _op_s and variables